diederickh/video_streamer/README.md

 # VideoStreamer

-_Documentation will be added at when we have a working version of this lib_
+_Documentation will be added when we have a working version of this lib_

 ## Things to be aware of